bajatin/ctft/README.md

 - [ ] Add complete README
 - [ ] Make pip package for easier installation and use
 ## Contributing
-I started this project solely for educational purposes to familiarize myself with python and asynchronous programming Pull requests are welcome.
+I started this project solely for educational purposes to familiarize myself with python and asynchronous programming.
+Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.